pangeo-data/pangeo-eosc/EGI.md

    `chmod 600 /path/to/key.pem`
    `ssh-add /path/to/key.pem`
 1. Then just connect to the VM: `ssh cloudadm@<external_ip_of_frontendnode>`.
-   External IP should be accessible from IM Dashboard Outputs of your ifnrastructure.
+   External IP should be accessible from IM Dashboard `Outputs` of your infrastructure.
 1. Launch a bash session using `bash`

 From there, you should be able to issue `kubectl` or `helm` commands, for example: